• Academic Dishonesty

 Students who withdraw in good academic standing are welcome to reapply at any time.

-Lasell College expects all of its constituents to comply with local, state and federal laws relating to the possession, use and/or distribution of drugs, including alcohol, when they are on College property or taking part in College activities.
+Lasell University expects all of its constituents to comply with local, state and federal laws relating to the possession, use and/or distribution of drugs, including alcohol, when they are on University property or taking part in University activities.
 Students should consult the Undergraduate Student Handbook for specific policies.

 Accident and Sickness Insurance: